guardtime/libksi/README.md

 * Curl

-Set the system environment variable: http_proxy=user:pass@server:port
+Set the system environment variable: `http_proxy=user:pass@server:port`

 In the Windows control panel:

 1) Find the 'System' page and select 'Advanced system settings'
 2) Select 'Environment Variables...'
 3) Select 'New...' to create a new system variable
-4) Enter http_proxy in the name field and and proxy configuration (see above) in the value field.
+4) Enter `http_proxy` in the name field and and proxy configuration (see above) in the value field.

-In Linux add the system variable to /etc/bashrc:
+In Linux add the system variable to `/etc/bashrc`:
 ~~~
     export http_proxy=user:pass@server:port
 ~~~